labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/intro.md

 # Introduction

-**Objectives:**

-- Explore memory-efficient ways to store large datasets in Python
-- Learn about different ways of representing records including tuples, dictionaries, classes, and named tuples
+In this lab, you will learn to explore memory-efficient ways to store large datasets in Python.
+You'll also discover different ways of representing records, such as tuples, dictionaries, classes, and named tuples.
-- Compare memory usage of different data structures

-In this exercise, we examine various options for representing data structures with a focus on memory efficiency.
-Many Python users perform different kinds of data analysis, so understanding the trade-offs between different data structures is valuable knowledge for optimizing your code.
+Moreover, you will compare the memory usage of different data structures.
+Understanding the trade - offs between these structures is valuable for Python users who perform data analysis, as it helps optimize code.